 **CHANGES IN BULK PRICING: We have recently made changes to our bulk pricing.
 BEFORE in order to receive 10% off you had to purchase 5 or more of the EXACT item.
 Now to receive 10% off all you have to do is make a purchase of $150.00 or more.
 Enter the code SAVEME10 and 10% will automatically be deducted off your entire order, regardless of what your buying or the quantities of each item allowing for greater flexibility!
-If you offered the discounted price to your ward for a craft event and your order does not reach the $150.00 min. we will of course still honor the old system.
-Simply email us at firstname.lastname@example.org for a new code.**
+(New discount policy effective as of Sept. of 2013).

 Super Saturday activities are a lot of fun and A LOT of work.
 This article is for all of the enrichment leaders out there who are losing sleep just thinking about it!
 Here are some guidelines for making your activity as stress-free and fun as possible.

 PLAN AHEAD - You don't want to be the lady running around town hitting every craft store within a 50 mile radius desperately looking for button magnets and foam brushes the night before your Super Saturday activity.
 Trust me, I have been that lady!
 Here is a general timeline to follow:

 2 MONTHS -Decide what projects you will offer 2 months ahead of time.

 6 WEEKS - Display your projects and offer sign ups starting at 6 weeks before your activity - display for 3 weeks to allow everyone a chance to sign up.

 3 WEEKS - Set deadline for sign ups/money for 2-3 weeks prior to your activity.
 Order all supplies ahead of time - wood shops and craft stores get backed up with orders and cleaned out of supplies from Sept. - Dec.